John Phillip Law: Career

 Upon finishing college, Law appeared in Garson Kanin's Come on Strong (1962), and worked for three years at the Repertory Theater at the Lincoln Center, where he acted in their productions of Marco's Millions, The Changeling, and Tartuffe.
 After leaving, he moved to Europe where he appeared in High Infidelity and Three Nights of Love.

-Early Hollywood films

-Law was cast by director Norman Jewison as the young English-speaking Russian sailor Alexei Kolchin in The Russians Are Coming, the Russians Are Coming, after the director saw him in an Italian movie.
-A year later, in 1967, he played a farmer in Otto Preminger's Hurry Sundown.
-Later that year, he acted in Death Rides a Horse (1967) with Lee Van Cleef.
-The following year, he played the title role of Danger: Diabolik an angel in Barbarella, as well as roles in Skidoo and The Sergeant (1968).
-Although cast in The Gypsy Moths, his part was re-cast.
+Law was cast by director Norman Jewison as the young English-speaking Russian sailor Alexei Kolchin in The Russians Are Coming, the Russians Are Coming (1966), after the director saw him in an Italian movie.
+A year later, he played a farmer in Otto Preminger's Hurry Sundown, where he starred alongside Jane Fonda and Michael Caine.
+Later that year, he acted in spaghetti western Death Rides a Horse with Lee Van Cleef.
+The following year, he played the title role of Danger: Diabolik, an angel in Barbarella (reuniting him with Fonda), as well as roles in Skidoo and The Sergeant.
+Although he was initially cast in The Gypsy Moths, his part was later recast.
 He turned down roles in Midnight Cowboy and Easy Rider.